Alan-and-Ryan-s-Side-Projects/Cat/README.md

 # Cat

+WARNING: FOR THE CURRENT VERSION OF THE WEBSITE, YOU NEED TO WAIT 15 SECONDS BEFORE LOADING FILE.

 Is that a cat?
 Wonder no more, on Cat™ we let you know.

 Use python to train a model that classifies cat and dog images.